-Contents: Mission Statements – Online Leadership Committee – Forms of Distance Education – Training Requirements – Principles of Learning through DE – DE Course Expectations – Proctoring in DE – Accessibility in DE Courses – DE Course Revision Process – Intellectual Property Rights for DE
+Contents: Mission Statements – Online Leadership Committee – Forms of Distance Education – Training Requirements – Principles of Learning through DE – DE Course Expectations – Proctoring in DE – Accessibility in DE Courses – Review & Revision Process for DE Faculty – Intellectual Property Rights for DE

 “Accessible” means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with substantially equivalent ease of use.
 The person with a disability must be able to obtain the information as fully, equally and independently as a person without a disability.

 Department of Justice and The Department of Education’s Office for Civil Rights: South Carolina Technical College System Resolution Agreement (PDF)

 Implementing the principles of universal design and accessibility in online learning means anticipating the diversity of students that may enroll in your course and planning accordingly.
 Designing a course with these principles in mind is an ongoing and creative process.
 One does not achieve the level of usability aspired to with a simple checklist, but with an open mind and a commitment to making design and inclusion a priority.